rrnyquist/ebenezer/_Scripture/ESV/48_Galatians.md

 And those who belong to Christ Jesus have crucified the flesh with its passions and desires. ^0524

-If we live by the Spirit, let us also keep in step with the Spirit. ^0525
+If we live by the Spirit, let us also walk by the Spirit. ^0525

 Let us not become conceited, provoking one another, envying one another. ^0526

 Brothers, if anyone is caught in any transgression, you who are spiritual should restore him in a spirit of gentleness.
 Keep watch on yourself, lest you too be tempted. ^0601

-Bear one another’s burdens, and so fulfill the law of Christ. ^0602
+Bear one another's burdens, and so fulfill the law of Christ. ^0602

 For if anyone thinks he is something, when he is nothing, he deceives himself. ^0603